alexyarosh/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.49.0

+- The multimethod `metabase.driver.sql-jdbc.sync.interface/current-user-table-privileges` has been added.
+All JDBC- based drivers should implement this instead of the corresponding `metabase.driver` multimethod if they want to leverage the built-in JDBC implementation of `metabase.driver/describe-database`.

 - The multimethod `metabase.driver/create-table!` can take an additional optional map with an optional key `primary-key`.
   `metabase.driver/upload-type->database-type` must also be changed, so that if `:metabase.upload/auto-incrementing-int-pk` is provided as the `upload-type` argument, the function should return a